-SG added the following comments: 1) it is difficult to understand from the presentation of the problem in the IA report (page 17) why the existence of two pieces of legislation can be a problem: the different regulatory consequences of being identified as ED between BP and PPP regulations is not a problem per se.
+SG added the following comments: 1) it is difficult to understand from the presentation of the problem description in the IA report (page 17) why the existence of two pieces of legislation can be a problem: the with different regulatory consequences of being identified as ED between BP and PPP regulations is not are a problem per se.
 It may be justified that substances are regulated differently in different legislations.
-It would be better to state that the PPP does not provide sufficient tools.
+It would be better to state that the PPP does not provide sufficient tools for risk-managers to regulate hazardous substances other than by banning them.
 2) on interim criteria we should be careful to say they are not up to date with science, because the latest scientific developments did not come only in the last 3 years.
 The reality is that interim criteria were set pending adoption of new criteria; therefore, they need to be substituted.